-As we get older, our health risks increase.
+As you get older, your health risks increase.
 And for men over the age of 50, the foods that they eat can play a huge role in lowering these risks.
 So if you are eating all the wrong kinds of foods, well, that's just going to make things that much tougher.
 So which really are the worst foods for men over 50 they should avoid at all costs?

 Because of these risks, we asked Amidor what types of food men over 50 should try to avoid.
 Here's the breakdown.
+If you're looking to make healthier changes, be sure you're stocked up on The 7 Healthiest Foods to Eat Right Now.

 Cookies and Cakes